Formal duality and generalizations of the Poisson summation formula: Introduction

 In \cite{CKS}, the authors undertook an experimental study of energy minima in low dimensions for Gaussian potential functions.
 This is the Gaussian core model from mathematical physics \cite{S}, and Gaussian potential functions also play a key role in the mathematical theory of universal optimality \cite{CK1}, because they span the cone of completely monotonic functions of squared distance.
 (If a configuration minimizes all Gaussian potentials simultaneously, then it minimizes many others as well, such as inverse power laws.)
 For the potential function $G_c(r) := \exp(-\pi c r^2)$, as $c \to \infty$ the potential energy for each point is dominated by the contribution from its nearest neighbors.
 In the limit, minimizing the energy requires maximizing the distance between the nearest neighbors and thus maximizing the density of the corresponding sphere packing.
 We can therefore view energy minimization with $c$ large as a ``soft-matter'' version of sphere packing, in which small distances between particles are allowed but heavily penalized, and we recover the hard sphere model in the limit as $c \to \infty$.

 Maximizing density is a necessary condition for optimality as $c \to \infty$, but it is not sufficient, since two optimal sphere packings needn't have the same energy.
 For example, one may contain fewer pairs of nearest neighbors, in which case it will have lower energy when $c$ is large.
 As shown in \cite{CK2}, the densest lattice packing in $\R^n$ fails to minimize energy for large $c$ when $n=5$ or $n=7$.
-Furthermore, \cite{CKS} reported on numerical searches for energy minima among periodic configurations with $1 \le n \le 9$ and a range of values of $c$.
+Further results were obtained in \cite{CKS}, which reported on numerical searches for energy minima among periodic configurations with $1 \le n \le 9$ and a range of values of $c$.
 (The results in \cite{CKS} are formulated in terms of a fixed potential function and varying particle density, but that is equivalent to our perspective here under rescaling to fix the density.)

 The most noteworthy finding from \cite{CKS} was that in each dimension, the energy-minimizing structures for the potential functions $G_c$ and $G_{1/c}$ seem to be \emph{formally dual} (except in certain narrow ranges of phase coexistence).
 Formal duality generalizes the more familiar notion of duality for lattices.
 We will recall the definition in Section~\ref{defns}; the key property is that if $\sP$ and $\sQ$ are formal duals, then formal duality relates the $f$-potential energy of $\sP$ to the $\widehat{f}$-potential energy of $\sQ$ for all potential functions $f$, where $\widehat{f}$ is the Fourier transform of $f$.
 Note that $G_c$ and $G_{1/c}$ are Fourier transforms of each other, up to scalar multiplication.